 The programming could be practical lifesaving education, or the programming may come from their value of human life.
 In either case, they place themselves in a vulnerable situation.
 Vulnerability is a risk.
 Risky actions become acts of courage when it supports the culture’s values.
 If we are “living life from the heart,” the source doesn’t matter; we will act.

 It’s important to remember what the culture deems appropriate changes with time.
 A soldier risks his life to save another person.
-Are his actions heartfelt vulnerability the result of training, or is it a mixture of both?
+Are his actions the result of training, his value for human life, or is it a mixture of both?
 It is easy to see how courage, vulnerability, and risk overlap.
 These three elements are evidence of living from the heart.